AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 chart.draw();
 ```

-{sample}BCT\_Line\_Chart\_01{sample}
+{sample}BCT\_Quadrant\_Chart\_01{sample}

 ## General Settings

-In AnyChart there are many settings that are configured in the same way for all chart types, including the Line chart (for example, legend and interactivity settings).
+In AnyChart there are many settings that are configured in the same way for all chart types, including the Quadrant chart (for example, legend and interactivity settings).

 Read the overview of general settings: [General Settings](General_Settings).